 But it’s important that you choose the right material for your application.
 You’ll want to consider some key factors before you decide.

 Not, what material has the highest strengths in every category.
-If you need fast turn-around,
+If you need fast turn-around, you will have to sacrifice some of those characteristics.
+Many of which were overkill anyway.

 Concrete is a widely available, customizable, and affordable material.
 These traits make it ideal for various applications, including equipment foundations and process skids.
 It is also the most commonly used method for adding mass to critical pieces of equipment.
 However, despite its advantages, traditional concrete has some limitations that may hinder progress on fast-paced projects.
 Fast-setting concrete allows for faster start-up times.